roosemberth/karuiwm/README.md

 run
 ---

-This will launch a new X session on display **:1** (modify Makefile to change) with stwm as window manager and an xterm window already opened:
+This will launch a new X session on display **:1** (modify the Makefile to change) with stwm as window manager and an open xterm window:

 	make run

-If you want to open other application at startup, modify <code>xinitrc</code>.
+If you want to open other applications at startup, modify <code>xinitrc</code>.

 In case you've got Xephyr installed and want to run stwm inside Xephyr: